Aristosuchus: Discovery

-The specimen (BMNH R178) now referred to as Aristosuchus pusillus were discovered by Reverend William D. Fox in deposits from the Isle of Wight, which belonged to the south-western portion of the Wealden Group.
+The specimen (BMNH R178) now referred to as Aristosuchus pusillus were discovered by Reverend William D. Fox in deposits from the Isle of Wight, specifically from the Wessex Formation (part of the south-western portion of the Wealden Group).
 BMNH R178 was described in 1876 by Richard Owen, who regarded it as a new species of Poekilopleuron.
 Poekilopleuron had been named forty years prior by Jacques Amand Eudes-Deslongchamps.
 Owen, disapproving of how Eudes-Deslongchamps had chosen to spell the genus name, deliberately named his taxon Poikilopleuron pusillus.
 The species name he gave it, pusillus, originates from the Latin for "very small".
 Poekilopleuron was at the time believed to be a relative of crocodiles, and Owen saw his taxon in the same way.
 In 1887, the fossils were revisited by Harry Govier Seeley.
 Recognising that it differed from Poekilopleuron in key diagnostic features, Seeley opted to give Owen's taxon a new genus name, Aristosuchus.
 This replacement name comes from the Ancient Greek aristos ("best, superior") and soukhos ("crocodile").
 While Seeley loosely supported the idea of Aristosuchus being related to crocodilians, he initially believed that it occupied a taxonomic position between crocodiles and dinosaurs.
-In his 1901 work Dragons of the Air, Seeley proposed a model of archosaur relationships where "Aristosuchia", a clade erected previously by Edward Drinker Cope, formed a clade separate from saurischians and ornithischians.
+In his 1901 work Dragons of the Air, Seeley proposed a model of archosaur relationships where "Aristosuchia", a taxon erected previously by Edward Drinker Cope, was separate from saurischians and ornithischians.